VineOps: Autonomous vineyard rover platform

 AI-as-actor, UI-as-oversight roles

-• Designing for autonomous systems is a different discipline.
-The interaction model isn't "user gives command, system executes", it's "user sets intent, system acts, user oversees."
-Most of the design work was about building trust in the system's autonomous behavior without burying the user in detail.
+Designing for autonomous systems is a different discipline.
+The interaction model isn't "user gives command, system executes" — it's "user sets intent, system acts, user oversees."
+Most of the design work was building trust in the system's autonomous behavior without burying the user in operational detail.

-• Hardware + software design is a coordination problem, not a design problem.
-The biggest challenge wasn't UI, it was syncing release timelines, firmware capability, and UX expectations across three teams.
+Hardware + software design is a coordination problem.
+The biggest challenge wasn't UI — it was syncing release timelines, firmware capability, and UX expectations across three teams.

 Next Steps